Check out this: Alibaba Group Holding Limited (BABA) could be on the verge of a big rally

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -0.56% gain in the last 1 month and extending the period to 3 months gives it a -6.23%, and is -1.67% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.36% over the week and 2.57% over the month.
+The stock witnessed a 4.32% gain in the last 1 month and extending the period to 3 months gives it a 6.39%, and is 4.91% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.09% over the week and 2.47% over the month.

 Alibaba Group Holding Limited (BABA) Analyst Forecasts